Houssam-BIADI/Houssam-BIADI/README.md

 - 👋 Hi, I’m Houssam BIADI, I'm a junior Data Scientist and an environnemental engineer.
+- I have a master of science in applied mathematics and Data Science.
-- 🌱 I’m currently learning Python for Data Science, Scala, SPARK and Tableau.
+- 🌱 I’m currently developing my skills in machine learning and python programming .
 - 💞️ I’m looking to secure my first job in Data science.
 - 📫 How to reach me: